Pyotr Gnido: Post war

 After the war, he continued his service in the Soviet Air Forces.
 In 1952, Lieutenant Colonel Gnido graduated from the Air Force Academy.
 From 1952 to 1956, he commanded a fighter regiment and from 1956 to 1957, he was deputy commander for flight training of the 26th Fighter Aviation Division of 22nd Air Army.

 In January 1957, Gnido was appointed as the commander of the 26th Fighter Aviation Division.
 He graduated from Military Academy of the General Staff of the Armed Forces of the Soviet Union on 1960.
 From July 1960, he was assigned to the Strategic Missile Forces of the USSR and served as the deputy commander of a missile division.

 From February 1961, he served as commander of the 50th Missile Division in the Zhytomyr Oblast of the Ukrainian SSR.
 On 1963, he was promoted to the rank of major general.
 From July 1964, he served as deputy commander of Separate Guards Missile Corps.
 In June 1970, he was appointed as the deputy commander for combat training and member of the military council of the 33rd Guards Missile Army in Omsk.

 In November 1975, Gnido was transferred to the reserves.

 Later life

-After his retirement, Gnido lived in Odessa where he worked as the chairman of the trade union committee of the regional repair and construction trust.
-He died on 17 March 2006 and was buried at the Novogorodsky Cemetery in Odessa.
+After his retirement, Gnido lived in Odesa where he worked as the chairman of the trade union committee of the regional repair and construction trust.
+He died on 17 March 2006 and was buried at the Novogorodsky Cemetery in Odesa.